Planning Your Visit

 Find a campsite or caravan park

-If you are planning on camping please make sure you have booked in advance, as campsites can become busy.
+If you are planning on camping please make sure you have booked in advance as campsites can become busy.
+Our camping pages and camping map has more information.

 Be prepared

 Always check the weather forecast before you set off.
-Dartmoor is known for its changeable weather.
-It can rain quite a lot and the mist can descend very quickly, reducing visibility to the point you can get easily lost.
+Dartmoor is known for its changeable weather and can catch even the most experienced people out sometimes.
+Read our safety advice for outdoor activities

-Military live firing times
+Military Range live firing times

 Love Moor Life when you visit